 The problems that you hand in should be reasonably neat and all the sheets should be stapled together.
-You do not have to write the statement of the problem, but should write brief explanations in words where necessary and should follow rules of "mathematical grammar" when writing.
+The proofs you write need to be logically correct and written in accordance to guidelines that we will learn.
 Points will be taken off if these guidelines are not followed or if the homework is late.